shfqrkhn/Noodle-Nudge/README.md

 After completing an assessment, you'll get personalized results and interpretations to help you make sense of your insights.

-### ⚙️ Settings

-The "Settings" section gives you control over your Noodle Nudge experience:

-* **Data Management:** Remember, your data is private and stays on your device!
-Here, you can:
-    * **Export My Data:** Save a copy of all your answers and results to your device.
-This is great for backups or if you want to move your data to another device.
-    * **Import My Data:** Load a previously saved data file into the app.
-    * **Reset All Data:** Start fresh by deleting all your saved answers and results.
-Use this with caution, as it cannot be undone!

 ## 🔒 Your Privacy Matters

 We believe in user sovereignty and privacy above all else.
 Noodle Nudge is designed to be a completely private tool. **No data ever leaves your device.** This means you can explore, reflect, and grow with complete peace of mind.